Milwaukie, Oregon: Economy

 Milwaukie is the home of Dark Horse Comics.
-Dark Horse is known for publishing works including Sin City, the character Hellboy, and the original graphic novel series 300, as well for producing dozens of films and television series, including The Mask and Timecop, based on characters created by Dark Horse founder Mike Richardson.
+Dark Horse is known for publishing works including Sin City, the character Hellboy, and the original graphic novel series 300.
+Dark Horse also produced dozens of films and television series, including The Mask and Timecop, based on characters created by Dark Horse founder Mike Richardson.
 The total office space of Dark Horse Comics occupies three city blocks in downtown Milwaukie, sporting numerous display windows visible to transit riders.

 Bob's Red Mill is located in the town and employs a few hundred people.

 Top employers

 According to Milwaukie's 2022 People's Annual Financial Report, the top employers in the city are: